CaravelGames/drod/CompilingDrod_Win_MSVS2013.md

 ##### Copy DLLs

-Once the project is built copy the necessary DLL files to `DROD/Release` or `DROD/Debug` depending on which version was built.
+Once the project is built copy the necessary DLL files to `DROD/Release` or `DROD/DebugVS2013` depending on which version was built.

 #### Copy drod5_0.dat

-Go to your installation of DROD (either Demo or Full version) and copy `Data/drod5_0.dat` and paste it to `DROD/Data/` over the barebones version included in the repo.
+Go to your installation of DROD (either Demo or Full version) and copy `Data/drod5_0.dat` and paste it to `DROD/DebugVS2013/Data/` or `DROD/Release/Data/`.

-After all that, you should be able to run the game.
-If it works, then congratulations!
+After all that you should be able to run the game without a problem!
+If it worked, then congratulations!

 ## Troubleshooting